josh-moore-cohesity/scripts/Python/Alerts/Notifications/README.md

 * If a rule fails to save, the script prints the API error and that rule's payload to aid troubleshooting.
 * `-c` and `-cl` can be combined; the two lists are merged.
 * Each changed rule is saved with its own `PUT` call (single rule object as the body), not a single bulk `PUT` with the full rule array.
+* `-updatetypes` uses a hardcoded snapshot of alert type ids/names captured from a live cluster - it will not include alert types added in a later cluster version.